chathumal93/Flood-Detection-ALOS2-SA/README.md

 2. Running Scripts

-The two main scripts (Realtime-Sentinel1-Flood-Mapping.ipynb, ) runs in jupyter notebook environment and the Flood_Module_ALOS2.py can be placed in the same directory as the main scripts, or it can be placed in the Lib folder of the working anaconda environment (e.g., " C:\Users\User_name\Anaconda3\Lib").
+The two main scripts (ALOS-2 Pre and Post image processing.ipynb and ALOS-2 Post image processing.ipynb) run in jupyter notebook environment and the Flood_Module_ALOS2.py can be placed in the same directory as the main scripts, or it can be placed in the Lib folder of the working anaconda environment (e.g.," C:\Users\User_name\Anaconda3\Lib").
 Then you can import the Flood_Module_ALOS2 module to the main scripts.
-ALOS2_pre_post and ALOS2_post are two classes for the processing of the ALOS-2 data for flood detection.
+ALOS2_pre_post and ALOS2_post are two classes for the processing of the ALOS-2 data for flood/water detection.

     from Flood_Module_ALOS2 import ALOS2_pre_post